kgpu — GPU rentals for researchers

 **per-rental, scope-limited** bearer (`kgpu_pod_<id>.<sig>`), *not* your

-other pods, rotate its SSH key, or exec into itself.
+rent more pods, touch other pods, or exec into itself.
 It dies when the

 ---